xayahrainie4793/minimal-primes-and-left-right-truncatable-primes/README.md

 "twoside n": data for two-sided primes (both left-truncatable and right-truncatable) in base n

-The "program of minimal.txt", "program of ltp.txt", and "program of rtp.txt" files in the "code" folder are PARI/GP codes of (minimal primes, left truncatable primes, right truncatable primes) in fixed base
+The "program of minimal.txt", "program of ltp.txt", "program of rtp.txt", and "program of two sided" files in the "code" folder are PARI/GP codes of (minimal primes, left truncatable primes, right truncatable primes) in fixed base

 See the mersenneforum page https://mersenneforum.org/showthread.php?t=26159 for the list of these three types of primes and many other types of primes in bases 2<=n<=36